chalkies/chalkies.github.io/index.md

     * Do all members of your household wear masks indoors 100% of the time, including grocery stores, cafes, concerts, on transit/planes, etc?
     * Does your house maintain indoor air filters for COVID and other health risks?
     * What policies does your household have for shared spaces if someone tests positive for COVID?
-5. you must share info about physical accessibility: including how many stairs to access the room and different parts of the house; if the elevators, bathrooms, doorways, and hallways can accommodate a wheelchair users of 30 inches wide and 48 inches long.
+5. you must describe physical access characteristics.
+Please include how many stairs to access the room and different parts of the house; if there are elevators, bathrooms, doorways, and hallways, can they accommodate a standard wheelchair of 30 inches wide?
+Adequate space to turn a standard wheelchair is 30 inches by 48 inches.
+This info helps people figure out if the space might work for them, whether they have a permanent & visible mobility need (i.e. wheelchair, walker, crutches), an invisible mobility concern (i.e. chronic joint pain), or frequency but temporary mobility concern (i.e. they need to carry a bike of heavy equipment in and out of the space frequently).
+Don't just say "not wheelchair accessible."
 6. the house must be communal, community-oriented, intentional or cooperative in some way, ie you want the person and not just their money
 7. you must tell us the move-in dates (and move-out, if subletting)
 8. you must tell us what pets you have (for allergies) and what pets you can allow